AlexWheeler/blog/_posts/2017-09-16-monorepos.markdown

 The dreaded uninitialized constant.
 As much as we'd like to believe the `Flipper::Adapters::ActiveRecord` class is defined, the Ruby interpreter insists otherwise - and Ruby is always right.

+At this point in the story Orbyt opens a really great issue on the Flipper repo, which inspired me to write this post.
+How can it be that this adapter class is undefined?

 Browsing through the [Flipper](https://github.com/jnunemaker/flipper) repo you see it right there, [Flipper::Adapters::ActiveRecord](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/active_record.rb).